 - Set the balance to [Ambience priority] to lower the proportion of flash output and uses ambient light to produce lifelike shots with a natural mood.
 Especially useful when shooting dark scenes (indoors, for example).
-After switching to or <Av> mode, consider setting [Slow synchro] in [m]: External Speedlite control] to [1/250-30sec. auto] (or 11/200-30sec. auto] and using slow-sync shooting. - Set the balance to [Flash priority] to make the flash the main source of light.
+After switching to or <Av> mode, consider setting [Slow synchro] in [m]: External Speedlite control] to [1/250-30sec. auto] and using slow-sync shooting. - Set the balance to [Flash priority] to make the flash the main source of light.
 Useful for reducing shadows on subjects and in the background from ambient light.